|Last Quarterly Update:||12/5/2016|

 Because of the perishability of milk and many other dairy products, imports and exports are mainly cheeses.
-Imports make up about 2 percent of the US market.
-Major sources are New ...
+Imports make up ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options